Storytelling for a Digital Age

 Although our typical student completes the 48-credit program in 18 months, you can negotiate a pace that works for you.
 Because many of our students are working professionals, we offer all classes on evenings and weekends.
 The grid below shows when we offer required courses.
 Each term is 10 weeks long.

-Foundations of Multimedia Journalism (4 cr): Students are introduced to the building blocks of multimedia storytelling within the context of solid journalistic practice.
+Foundations of Multimedia Journalism (4 credits): Students are introduced to the building blocks of multimedia storytelling within the context of solid journalistic practice.

-Thinking Story (4 cr.): Students will explore the art and craft of nonfiction storytelling.
+Thinking Story (4 credits): Students will explore the art and craft of nonfiction storytelling.

-Multimedia Journalism Practices (4 cr.): This class explores aspects of the multimedia journalist’s job, focusing on researching and pitching stories, and using social media to support and enhance the process.
+Multimedia Journalism Practices (4 credits): This class explores the job of a multimedia journalist, focusing on researching and pitching stories, and using social media to enhance the process.

-Producing Story (4 cr.): Building on the Thinking Story and Reporting Story classes, this class explores techniques for producing and presenting effective multimedia stories.
+Producing Story (4 credits): Building on the Thinking Story and Reporting with Community classes, this class explores techniques for producing and presenting effective multimedia stories.